TheSignPainter98/vex/docs/src/how-to-guides/how-to-override-a-files-language.md

 # How to override a file’s language

-1. Open a terminal, type and run—
+1. Open a terminal, type and run---
     ```bash
     vex list languages
     ```